-Exeter House School has a culture that safeguards and promotes the welfare of children in our school.
-At Exeter House School we have robust recruitment procedures that deter or prevent people who are unsuitable to work with children from applying or securing employment with us, this includes volunteers who may work in our provision.
+Connex has a culture that safeguards and promotes the welfare of children in our school.
+At Connex we have robust recruitment procedures that deter or prevent people who are unsuitable to work with children from applying or securing employment with us, this includes volunteers who may work in our provision.

-Exeter House School pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2024) including:

-- All our advertisements for positions in our provision contain safeguarding statements, - Advert, job description, person specifications and application forms, include safeguarding information relating to regulated activity, - The safeguarding policy and associated processes will be provided within the applicant pack. - All applications including shortlisting will follow safer recruitment procedures and guidance within KCSIE 2024, which includes pre appointment vetting checks. - As part of the shortlisting process, Exeter House School will consider carrying out an online search as part of our due diligence on the shortlisted candidates.
-Exeter House School will inform shortlisted candidates that online searches may be undertaken as part of due diligence checks. - References will always be obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed.
+- Connex pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2024) including: - o All job advertisements for positions in our provision contain safeguarding statements - Advert, job description, person specifications and application forms, include safeguarding information relating to regulated activity - The safeguarding policy and associated processes will be provided within the applicant pack - All applications including shortlisting will follow safer recruitment procedures and guidance within KCSIE 2024, which includes pre appointment vetting checks.

-All recruitment materials will include reference to Exeter House School commitment to safeguarding and promoting the wellbeing of children.
+- As part of the shortlisting process, an online search will be completed for shortlisted candidates - References will always be obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - All recruitment materials will include reference to Connex's commitment to safeguarding and promoting the wellbeing of children.